pdlfs/deltafs-umbrella/README.cray.md

 ```
 Make sure the desired processor-targeting module (such as `craype-sandybridge`, or `craype-haswell`, or `craype-mic-knl`, etc.) has been loaded.
 These targeting modules will configure the compiler driver scripts (`cc`, `CC`, `ftn`) to compile code optimized for the processors on the compute nodes.
 ```
-module load craype-haswell  # depending on your system
+module load craype-haswell  # Or module load craype-sandybridge if you want to run code on monitor nodes
 ```
 Also make sure the desired compiler bundle (`PrgEnv-*` such as Intel, GNU, or Cray) has been configured, such as
 ```
-module load PrgEnv-intel  # depending on your system
+module load PrgEnv-intel  # Or module load PrgEnv-gnu
 ```
 Now, load a few addition modules needed by deltafs umbrella.
 ```